-The RAX spacecraft SysML models are based on the operational spacecraft framework developed in Ref.
-[1].
-The SysML representations in this section provide a visual representation of the RAX model.
-They describe the system behavior and can be applied to evaluate the system using the simulations and the performance metrics.
+The RAX satellite SysML models are based on the operational satellite framework developed in Ref. [?].

+The SysML representations of the RAX model in this section provide a visual representation of how the system behavior can be evaluated using the simulations and then generates performance metrics based on the evaluations.

-Figure 6 shows the RAX Block Definition Diagram (BDD) consisting of the RAX Launch System, RAX Environment, and RAX Mission.
+Figure ?? shows the RAX Block Definition Diagram (BDD) consisting of the RAX Launch System, RAX Environment, and RAX Mission.
 The majority of this paper focuses on the RAX Mission.
-However; the RAX Launch System and RAX Environment are also important to capture the complete system.
+However RAX Launch System and RAX Environment are also important in capturing the overall system.
 The RAX Mission model consists of both logical and physical models.

 The logical models consider the operations of the system while the physical models consider the physical components.
 The decomposition strategy is typically used by CubeSat designers to separate functionality into subsystems that correspond to logical concepts.

 For the CubeSat model, logical subsystem models describe the different concepts required to define the desired behavior of the system.
 The physical models specify the hardware and software that realize the logical design.

-For an example of this physical/logical model distinction, consider the Power subsystem.
-One of its logical functions is to store energy, while the physical battery hardware implements that functionality.
-Developing both logical and physical models allows the spacecraft systems engineers to clearly define the difference between the functionality (using logical models) and the hardware that supports this functionality (using physical models).
+For example, one of the Power subsystem functions is to store energy.
+The physical battery hardware implements that functionality.
+Developing both logical and physical models allows the CubeSat systems engineer to clearly define the difference between the functionality (using logical models) and the hardware that supports this functionality (using physical

+Figure 4.
+Radio Aurora Explorer (RAX) Satellite Mission

+Figure 5.
+Schematic of RAX spacecraft with vectors pointing towards the experimental zone, Poker Flat, AK, the sun, and along the Earth's magnetic field (which the spacecraft long axis is aligned with).
+The figure is generated using STK.

+Figure 6.
+RAX Mission Block Definition Diagram (BDD)

+Figure 7.
+RAX Mission Internal Block Diagram (IBD) with Subsystems and Interactions models).

 The focus of this paper is on the operations of the RAX system, thus we focus on the logical models.
-As described in Ref.
-[1], RAX has several functional subsystems, each supporting at least one critical part of the mission or other subsystems, which are described in Ref.
-[11].
-The Internal Block Diagram (IBD) shown in Figure 7 illustrates key properties and interactions of the subsystems for the RAX Logical Flight System.
+As described in Ref. [?], RAX has several functional subsystems, each supporting at least one critical part of the mission or other subsystems.
+These subsystems are detailed in Ref. [?].
+The Internal Block Diagram (IBD) shown in Figure ?? illustrates how the subsystems for the RAX Logical Flight System interconnect along with some of the key properties for each of the subsystems that are used in the analysis.

-The Power Collection and Control subsystem is responsible for acquiring energy by body-fixed solar panels, distributing power to support ongoing operations, and storing excess energy for future use in an on-board battery.
-The On-board Data Handling and Command Dispatcher subsystem is responsible for dispatching commands, and managing the storage of onboard data.
-The Mission Data Handling subsystem is responsible for processing, compressing, deleting, and filtering data for the spacecraft payload (e.g. scientific payload).
-The Communication subsystem receives commands from the ground command station in Ann Arbor and downloads data to its globally distributed ground station network.
-The Attitude Determination and Control, Thermal Determination and Control, Structures and Mechanism subsystems are selfexplanatory, and are passive for the RAX spacecraft (i.e. are not active).
+The Power Collection and Control subsystem is responsible for acquiring energy from body-fixed solar panels, distributing power to support ongoing operations, and storing excess energy for future use in an on-board battery.
+The Onboard Data Handling and Command Dispatcher subsystem is responsible for dispatching commands, and managing the storage of on-board data.

+The Mission Data Handling subsystem is responsible for processing, compressing, deleting, and filtering data for the satellite payload.
+The Communication subsystem receives commands from and downloads data to the Earth ground stations.

+The Attitude Determination and Control, Thermal Determination and Control, Structures and Mechanism subsystems are self-explanatory, and are passive for the RAX satellite (i.e. are not active).